PVSSLR/pvsslr.github.io/Courses.md

 ### Programming Foundations with JavaScript, HTML and CSS, Coursera, , August 2018
 ### Python Data Structures  University of Michigan, Coursera, August 2018
 ### Programming for Everybody (Getting Started with Python), Coursera, May 2018
+<p align="justify">This one of my favorite courses, the course instructor Dr. charles severance has done an excellent work and
+the way he teaches this course makes it more intresting.
+This course is the first part of the python specialization.
+This course doesnt ends here, you will also get an oppurtunity to meet him in person if he visits your country.
+You will be notified on the time of his arrival through coursera</p>
 ### MATLAB for the Absolute Beginner, Udemy, May 2018
 <p align="justify">This is a very good refresher course for those who have already used matlab, you can learn
 how to plot graphs, GUIs, animations using matlab.
-It also has a introduction section to simulink.</p>
+It also has an introduction section to simulink.</p>